holybreaded/holybreaded/README.md

 - 📫 How to reach me: Whatsapp (+65 8288 0247), Instagram @breaded_lyb
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I am an avid enjoyer of DADARAY, jpop band - listen to Ikitsukushi pls thanks B)
+- 🔰 Most of my projects are still pretty simple but I intend to upscale from here on out!